 O native country, repossess’d by thee!

 The next lines of ‘His Return to London‘ paint the speaker as something of an outsider.
 He sees Landon as his home, but has been gone for a period of time.
-In the 13th line he describes how some “hard fate” sent him into banishment.
+In the 13th line, he describes how some “hard fate” sent him into banishment.
 It was definitely not something that he relished.
 It was “long and irksome”.
 Luckily for him though, he has been called back.
-In these lines he addresses to the country itself.
+In these lines, he addresses the country itself.
 Asking that he be allowed to remain, and be “repossess’d”.